 MEMBERS

-Lori Bush – Town of Cary Council Member and alternate delegate to Triangle J Council of Governments.
+Lori Bush – Town of Cary Council Member and alternate delegate to Central Pines Regional Council.
 Her current appointment is through December 2024.

 Chris Johnson – Johnston County Economic Development Director.
 His current appointment is through December 2024.